Open Domain Dialogue Generation with Latent Images: Experiments

-\paragraph{Answer to Q1:} Figure \ref{fig:low_resource} illustrates the performance of ImgVAE and the baselines in terms of PPL and Rouge-L when the training size of Image-Chat is gradually halved.
-Note that in training, the size of Reddit data is kept unchanged.
-We can see that when the multi-modal training resource becomes more and more scarce, all baseline models suffer from dramatic performance drop.
-Particularly, since T\&I and ImgRG count on the image-chat data, their performance drops faster than the others.
-This is because the baseline models, although some of them have been augmented with the textual dialogues in a trivial way, tend to overfit the small training data, and then generalize badly on the test set.
-On the other hand, benefiting from the large scale textual dialogues with latent images, ImgVAE exhibits robust performance in test with respect to the shrinkage of the training size of Image-Chat, and the advantage over the baselines becomes bigger and bigger with the reduction of image-grounded dialogues.
-The results demonstrate the efficacy of the proposed method against data sparsity in low-resource image-grounded dialogue generation. \paragraph{Answer to Q2:} we define two new metrics in text-based conversation: where $\mathcal{D}_T^t$ refers to the test set of the Reddit data, $(c,r)$ is a context-response pair, $r_g$ is a response generated accroding to $c$, $\tau(x)$ returns a set of topical words in sentence $x$, $|\cdot|$ measures the size of a set, and $l(x)$ returns the length of $x$.
-We refer nouns and verbs as topical words, and recognize the POS tag of a word in a sentence with NLTK POS Tagger\footnote{Tags in question include: NN, NNS, NNP, NNPS, VB, VBD, VBG, VBN, VBP, VBZ.}. $topic$ measures the average proportion of topical words in generated responses, while $novel$-$topic$ further excludes topical words appearing in contexts.
+where $\mathcal{D}_T^t$ refers to the test set of the Reddit data, $(c,r)$ is a context-response pair, $r_g$ is a response generated according to $c$, $\tau(x)$ returns a set of topical words in sentence $x$, $|\cdot|$ measures the size of a set, and $l(x)$ returns the length of $x$.
+We refer nouns and verbs as topical words because the topic of a dialogue is closely related to the objects and actions involved in the conversation, and recognize the POS tag of a word in a sentence with NLTK POS Tagger.\footnote{Tags in question include: NN, NNS, NNP, NNPS, VB, VBD, VBG, VBN, VBP, VBZ.} $topic$ measures the average proportion of topical words in generated responses, while $novel$-$topic$ further excludes topical words appearing in contexts.
 Table \ref{tab:img_impact} gives the results on the two metrics.
-We can see that the latent images significantly enhance the ratio of topical words and the ratio of extra topical words in responses.
-Seq2Seq has a high $topic$ score but the lowest $novel$-$topic$ score, because it tends to copy words from contexts in response synthesis. $topic$ and $novel$-$topic$ for human responses in the test set are $0.398$ and $0.321$ respectively.
-This means that even though ImgVAE can enhance appearance of informative content, it is still not so good as humans at bringing in new content and thus extending conversation, which could be a future direction for informative response generation.
+We can see that the latent images significantly enhance the ratio of topical words and the ratio of extra topical words in responses. \textsc{Seq2Seq} has a high $topic$ score but the lowest $novel$-$topic$ score, because it tends to copy words from contexts in response synthesis. $topic$ and $novel$-$topic$ for human responses in the test set are $0.398$ and $0.321$ respectively.
+This means that even though \textsc{ImgVAE} can enhance appearance of informative content, it is still not so good as humans at bringing in new content and thus extending conversation, which could be a future direction for informative response generation.